Pengeszikra/marker/README.md

 ```

 ## Just past your code to `<text-box>` or free to edit.

-Whole of code a pure HTML file so don't have any dependecy expect a CDN.Tailwind
+The only dependency in code is: CDN.Tailwind
 ```
 <script src="https://cdn.tailwindcss.com"></script>
 ```